Edited by Ryan Hass, Ryan McElveen, and Robert D. Williams

 Designing a new diplomatic framework for dealing with China

-Ryan Hass Michael H. Armacost Chair and Fellow - Foreign Policy, Center for East Asia Policy Studies, John L. Thornton China Center, Interim Chen-Fu and Cecilia Yen Koo Chair in Taiwan Studies, Brookings Institution; Nonresident Fellow, Paul Tsai China Center, Yale Law School
+Ryan Hass3 Michael H. Armacost Chair and Fellow - Foreign Policy, Center for East Asia Policy Studies, John L. Thornton China Center, Interim Chen-Fu and Cecilia Yen Koo Chair in Taiwan Studies, Brookings Institution; Nonresident Fellow, Paul Tsai China Center, Yale Law School

 Ryan Hass encourages the next administration to settle on a pace and level of diplomatic interaction with Chinese leaders that is reflective of — or not in conflict with — the views of the American public and of American allies and partners on China.